or-yam/lite-suspense/README.md

 ### Things to note

-- `curl` and browser client buffer the response so you will not get the timeout effect by default to avoid it you need to use `curl -N` to disable buffering or do a `\n` in the end of a string.
+- `curl` and browser client buffer the response, so you'll not get the timeout effect by default (`01-stream.ts`) to avoid it you need to use `curl -N` to disable buffering or add line break `\n` at the end of a string.

-another option is to right the header before:
+another option is to write the header before:

 ```js
 res.writeHead(200, {